AlaskanTuna/energy-data-logger/README.md

-# Setting Up Raspberry Pi for Energy Data Logger
+# Setting Up Raspberry Pi for Energy Data Logger (Offline + Modbus RTU)

 ![Energy Data Logger Raspberry Pi Setup.](resources/rpi_clean_20250630.jpg)
-![Energy Data Logger dashboard in two distinct themes.](resources/themes_20250630.png) *Dashboard UI may subject to change in future updates*
+![Energy Data Logger dashboard in two distinct themes.](resources/themes_20250630.png) *Setup and dashboard UI may subject to change in future updates*

 ## Flashing OS to the Raspberry Pi

 1. Insert the MicroSD card into your laptop and launch the [Raspberry Pi Imager](https://www.raspberrypi.com/software/).

 2. Select Raspberry Pi 4 for the model and Raspberry Pi OS Lite, which can be found by going to Choose OS -> Raspberry Pi OS (Other) -> Raspberry Pi OS Lite (64-bit) and select the microSD card's model for Storage.
 ![RPi Imager.](resources/rpi_imager_20250630.png)

 3. Select Next -> Edit Settings and configure the settings as shown below.
    > **Note:** Enter your desired hostname, then create your root username and password.
 Wi-Fi is your personal hotspot's SSID and password.
 ![RPi Imager Settiings.](resources/rpi_imager_settings_20250630.png)

 4. Enable SSH with password authentication.
 ![RPi SSH.](resources/rpi_ssh_20250630.png)

 5. Apply the changes and allow the program to write to the SD card.
 Once complete, insert the SD card into its designated slot under the Pi and boot it up with the micro-USB adapter.
 Give it a few minutes to setup.